edking21/AngularAssetManager-GitHub-Demo/README.md

 ## Lazy Loading

-* Split the application into multiple bundles.
+* Splits the application into multiple bundles.
 * On startup, preload only what is needed.
 * Backload some feature modules in the background.
-* Asynchronous load some modules on startup.
+* Asynchronous loads some modules on startup.

 ## Lazy Loading Authorization